awsdocs/aws-greengrass-developer-guide/doc_source/lra-cli.md

 This feature is available for AWS IoT Greengrass Core v1\.3 and later\.

 To use a local resource, you must add a resource definition to the group definition that is deployed to your Greengrass core device\.
 The group definition must also contain a Lambda function definition in which you grant access permissions for local resources to your Lambda functions\.
-For more information, including requirements and constraints, see [Access Local Resources with Lambda Functions](access-local-resources.md)\.
+For more information, including requirements and constraints, see [Access Local Resources with Lambda Functions and Connectors](access-local-resources.md)\.

 This tutorial describes the process for creating a local resource and configuring access to it using the AWS Command Line Interface \(CLI\)\.
 To follow the steps in the tutorial, you must have already created a Greengrass group as described in [Getting Started with AWS IoT Greengrass](gg-gs.md)\.